-Problem: Creating separate database just to store the results may be difficult, expensive or impossible.
+Problem: Creating a separate database just to store the results may be difficult, expensive, or impossible.
 One option is to create a table in the existing database and copy the results of the process into it.

-Such baseline can be created ad-hoc and deleted once it is not needed anymore.
+A baseline like this can be created ad-hoc and deleted once it is not needed anymore.
 The data can be shared among the testers and developers.
 The baseline can also be easily tweaked to reflect the expectations of the data comparison, where applicable.

-SelectCompare can facilitate both use cases.
-Writing queries for Excel is very simple and in the long term can bring a huge amount of value to the organization.
+Selectcompare can facilitate both use cases.
+Writing queries for Excel is very simple and can bring a huge amount of value to the organization in the long term.

 Please note, comments must be approved before they are published